GaitiLab/nf-processes/README.md

 Below are the links to the specific user documentation for each type of scRNA-seq data.

-### Running the split-pipe pipeline for ParseBio data
+### Running the split pipe pipeline for ParseBio data

 [parseBio split-pipe analysis pipeline](https://support.parsebiosciences.com/hc/en-us/categories/360004765711-Computational-Support) \
 [split-pipe instructions using Nextflow](modules/split-pipe/README.md)